AdobeDocs/journeys.en/help/using/usecase/configuring-the-data-source.md

 In our use case, we want to use personalization data for our messages.
 We also need to check is the person is a woman.
 This information is stored in the Real-time Customer Profile database.
 The **technical user** needs to check that those fields are defined in the built-in Adobe Experience Platform data source.

-For additional information on data source configuration, refer to [](../datasource/about-data-sources.md).
+For additional information on data source configuration, refer to [this page](../datasource/about-data-sources.md).

 1. In the top menu, click the **[!UICONTROL Data Sources]** tab and select the build-in Adobe Experience Platform data source.